lepoco/CUDAfy.NET/README.md

 ![Logo](https://github.com/rapiddev/CUDAfy.NET/blob/master/assets/cudafynet-banner.png?raw=true)

 # CUDAfy.NET<br/>CUDA 10.2 & Visual Studio 2019 & NET.Framework 4.8
-CUDAfy.NET access to work with Visual Studio 2019 and the latest NVIDIA Toolkit CUDA 10.2 library I was helped by what [Cr33zz](https://github.com/Cr33zz) did in the [library's processing at VS 2017](https://github.com/Cr33zz/CUDAfy.NET).
+CUDAfy.NET access to work with Visual Studio 2019 and the latest NVIDIA Toolkit CUDA 10.2 library<br/>
+I was helped by what [Cr33zz](https://github.com/Cr33zz) did in the [library's processing at VS 2017](https://github.com/Cr33zz/CUDAfy.NET).

 ## What is CUDAfy?
 CUDAfy .NET allows easy development of high performance GPGPU applications completely from the Microsoft .NET framework.
-It's developed in C#.
+It's developed in C#.<br/>
+Modern graphics cards provide the potential of massive speed increase over CPUs for non-graphics related intensive numeric operations.
+Many large data set operations such as matrices can see a 100x or more speed up.
+CUDAfy allows .NET developers to easily create complex applications that split processing cleanly between host and GPU.
+There are no separate CUDA cu files or complex set-up procedures to launch GPU device functions.
+It follows the CUDA programming model and any knowledge gained from tutorials or books on CUDA can be easily transferred to CUDAfy, only in a clean .NET fashion.

 ## How to start with CUDAfy?